Pixate/Xamarin-PixateFreestyle/README.md

 ## License

-The Pixate Engine runtime included here is for demonstrations / trial use only.
-Please visit [Pixate.com](http://www.pixate.com) for licensing information.
+License for the included demos is available in the accompanying [LICENSE.md](https://github.com/Pixate/MonoTouch-Pixate/blob/master/Demos/LICENSE.md) file.

-License for the included Demos is available in the accompanying [LICENSE.md](https://github.com/Pixate/MonoTouch-Pixate/blob/master/LICENSE.md) file.
+License for the included source is available in the accompanying [LICENSE.md](https://github.com/Pixate/MonoTouch-Pixate/blob/master/Source/LICENSE.md) file.